uwdata/living-papers/test/data/article/acm.md

 | `\table`  |      400 | For wider tables |
 :::

 Always use midrule to separate table header rows from data rows, and use it only for this purpose.
-This enables assistive technologies to recognise table headers and support their users in navigating tables more easily. ^[Living Papers tables are even better for screenreaders and accessibility!]
+This enables assistive technologies to recognise table headers and support their users in navigating tables more easily.^[Living Papers tables are even better for screenreaders and accessibility!]